 - General introduction to Third Culture Kids

-- Transition (preparing to leave, or preparing to stay)
+- Transition (preparing to leave, or to be left)

 - Change, loss and grief